-PREREQUISITE: Intro to Text-Based Programming(2620) or AP Computer Science Principles
+PREREQUISITE: Intro to Text-Based Programming(2620) or AP Computer Science Principles operating system upon which 100% of Fortune 500 companies run their servers.

-COURSE DESCRIPTION: Cybersecurity introduces the tools and concepts of cybersecurity and encourages students to create solutions that allow people to share computing resources while protecting privacy.
 Nationally, computational resources are vulnerable and frequently attacked; in Cybersecurity, students solve problems by understanding and closing these vulnerabilities.
 This course raises students' knowledge of and commitment to ethical computing behavior.
 As part of this course, students will compete in competitions as they become available.